marziehbagherinia/face_recognition_toolkit/README.md

-# Race-Recognition-Using-Image-Processing
+# Face Recognition Toolkit
-In this repository, I implement a race recognizer that use Tensorflow and Keras library for image processing.
+This repository implements a face recognition system using image processing techniques with TensorFlow and Keras.